 He co-edited The Best American Science Writing 2011 (HarperCollins/Ecco Press) with his daughter, Rebecca Skloot.

-He contributes book reviews to the New York Times Book Review, Boston Globe, Philadelphia Inquirer, Los Angeles Times, Harvard Review, Sewanee Review, Notre Dame Review and other publications, and is a member of the National Book Critics Circle.
+He contributes book reviews to the New York Times Book Review, Boston Globe, Harvard Review, Sewanee Review, Notre Dame Review and other publications.

 Floyd has taught at the Mid-Atlantic Creative Nonfiction Summer Writers Conference at Goucher College, the Paris Writers Workshop, and elsewhere.

-He lives in Portland, Oregon, with his wife, Beverly Hallberg, a weaver and landscape painter, whose light-filled works cross between impressionistic and abstracted styles.
-Her paintings grace the covers of Floyd's books, Approximately Paradise, The End of Dreams, Selected Poems: 1970-2005, and The Snow's Music.
-See her work at www.beverlyhallberg.com.
+He lives in Portland, Oregon, with his wife, Beverly Hallberg, a birder, weaver and landscape painter, whose light-filled works cross between impressionistic and abstracted styles.
+Her art graces the covers of Floyd's books, Approximately Paradise, The End of Dreams, Selected Poems: 1970-2005, The Snow's Music, and the forthcoming Revertigo.
+See her birding blog at rivermile14.com and artwork at www.beverlyhallberg.com.

 Floyd’s daughter, Rebecca Skloot, is the bestselling author of The Immortal Life of Henrietta Lacks (Crown Books, 2010), winner of the Heartland Prize and Wellcome Trust Book Prize, and named Best Book of 2010 by Amazon.com.
 Visit her website at www.rebeccaskloot.com.